How to Recover Data from Crashed Windows 11 [Whether It Boots or Not]

 The command will scan for the errors of drive G, then fix errors and recover files.
 Before running this command, it is advisable to back up the files you need because forcing a repair might damage the file structure.

 Method 2.
-File History
+Restore Files from File History

 File History is a built-in Windows feature that automatically backs up files and folders, creating a history of your files so you can restore them if they are lost or damaged.
 Make sure you have set up File History backup before your Windows crash or file loss occurs.